 The trilemma claims that, at most, a blockchain can only feature two of the above properties, but never all three simultaneously.
 This is primarily due to the fact that current blockchain networks require every participating node to verify every transaction processed by the chain which, while secure, is an inefficient use of the networks resources, and imposes limitations on the number of transactions that can happen at any one given time.

 The Ethereum community quickly attached to this concept as the de-facto problem facing global adoption, and ideas quickly began forming to address it directly.
 A few years (and many, many manhours) later, the Ethereum 2.0 testnet was finally released.

 As stated, each node on the Ethereum 1.0 network must verify each transaction made, meaning that the networks speed has a ceiling at its collective transaction-per-second capacity.
 This is where sharding comes in.

-Shards are essentially independent blockchains that can be initialised by anyone.
+Shards in the context of Ethereum 2.0 are essentially 1024 independent blockchains that operate in sync with the existing ETH1 chain.
 They communicate and coordinate both transactions and network state via a root chain -- in the case of Ethereum 2.0, this is referred to as the beacon chain.

-As each shard chain will be able to facilitate as much traffic as the existing Ethereum 1.0 network and transactions will be processed in parallel to the 1.0 chain, sharding allows for unlimited horizontal scalability in terms of transactions-per-second capacity.
-This, among other 2.0 features such as Casper Proof-of-Stake, will allow the Ethereum ecosystem to grow in a much more sustainable way.
+As each shard chain will be able to facilitate as much traffic as the existing Ethereum 1.0 network and transactions will be processed in parallel to the 1.0 chain, sharding allows for magnitudes higher horizontal scalability potential in terms of transactions-per-second capacity.
+This, among other 2.0 features such as the Casper Proof-of-Stake system, will allow the Ethereum ecosystem to grow in a much more sustainable way.

-For more general information on blockchains, sharding and the Ethereum protocol, check out our external reading page.
+For more general information on blockchains, sharding and the Ethereum protocol, check out the external reading page.